-- The timescales of recovery from fishing are highly likely to be significant given levels of fishing pressure, the habitat is sensitive or contains slow growing organisms and no/inadequate similar (biologically or geographically close) areas are protected in marine reserves or spatial closures. - The fishery impacts habitats known to have high vulnerability to, and slow recovery from, fishing activity (e.g. coral, deep-water habitats) - Fishing is impacting on an area of significant importance (EPBC Act designated sites or World Heritage Areas) and fishery management does not adequately incorporate this significance. - The nature of the area impacted by fishing is unknown and the fishery is classified as moderate-severe risk under criteria 3a.
+- The timescales of recovery from fishing are highly likely to be significant given levels of fishing pressure, the habitat is sensitive or contains slow growing organisms and no/inadequate similar (biologically or geographically close) areas are protected in marine reserves or spatial closures. - The fishery impacts habitats known to have high vulnerability to, and slow recovery from, fishing activity (e.g. coral, deep-water habitats)

-&lt;sup>27 An ecologically significant recovery time for habitats can be considered to be a time likely to be impacted by fishing again before primary habitat function is restored.
+&lt;sup>30 An ecologically significant recovery time for habitats can be considered to be a time likely to be impacted by fishing again before primary habitat function is restored.